 f. issuance of 'show cause' letters requiring an administrator to explain both their actions and why they should continue to be registered

 g. litigation including seeking orders that the administrator make good any losses caused by negligence

 h. referral to other investigation units or law enforcement bodies

-a. the nature of the breach
+a. the nature and circumstances of the breach

 b. the seriousness of the effect of a failure to comply, including the impact on a particular administration or individual

 c. the relevant prior conduct of the practitioner.